Abdominoplasty (Tummy Tuck) Surgery

 Tummy Tuck Results

 Abdominoplasty will leave a scar spanning the lower abdomen from hip to hip.
 We are very careful to make the incision low enough for even a bikini to conceal the scar.
 With a balanced diet and regular exercise, results are long-lasting.
+However, individual results will vary per patient.
+Your abdominal muscles will continue to age, but your results will continue to have an effect on your appearance.

 Risks of Abdominoplasty